Lufthansa Flight 181: Preservation and proposed exhibition

-Studies

 The federal government looked into whether the aircraft could be exhibited in the Air Force Museum in Berlin-Gatow.
 The plans did not meet with approval from historians and experts, due to its remote location and lack of connection between the German army and the "Landshut" aircraft.
 CSU members of the Munich city council proposed bringing the aircraft to Munich, and an application was filed to see if the plane could be exhibited at former Munich Riem Airport.
 The city highlighted to Culture Minister Grütters the aircraft's connection to Munich, where it had been christened on 7 August 1970 in a Riem Airport hangar in the presence of a large delegation from Landshut.
 After exactly three years, plans to exhibit the 737 in the Dornier Museum were effectively ended.

-Display

 The Federal Agency for Civic Education (Bundeszentrale für politische Bildung, bpb) had confirmed in October 2024 that the Landshut display would be relocated to Hall Q, a reconstructed hall in Friedrichshafen.
 The renovation costs had not been specified, but the monthly rent for the hall, which measures 2700 m2 plus nearly 1700 m2 of open space, is 47,000 Euros.
 The lease is fixed for 15 years.
 This rent includes the costs for the now-completed renovations.
 It was decided that the aircraft, which had been rebuilt several times and mostly used as a cargo plane, would not be restored to its 1977 condition.
 "The focus is on preserving a special historical object with a varied history," said the Federal Agency for Civic Education.
 Work was being carried out in Hall Q, adjacent to the Spacetech Arena in Friedrichshafen Airport.
 The opening of the Learning Place Landshut project for public visits is intended to coincide with the 50th anniversary of the hostage rescue in 2027.

 €15 million was made available from the German federal government, in the following allotments: